• Skip to primary navigation

 If you find that your sauce is too sweet for your liking you can add in a little bit of acidity to the sauce to help tone it down.
 By adding in a teaspoon of vinegar or lemon juice you can tone it down quite a bit.

-Just make sure to add it in at 1 tsp at a time, stir and then taste test because you don’t want to overdo it!
+Just make sure to add it in at 1 teaspoon at a time, stir and then taste test because you don’t want to overdo it!
 If you don’t want to increase the acidity another option is to add in sauteed mushrooms.

 Can you freeze marinara sauce?